8 Myths about Storage Spaces

 - Consolidate many DIFFERENT disks into only few big, fast, resilient virtual drives, taking less drive letters.

 - Ability to expand the storage capacity and speed by adding new physical disks, without changing ANY application or database settings – transparent to any software you use, no config changes needed in them, they will just see an “old” drive drive just got bigger and faster.

-- On SAME physical disks you can have a fast “simple” virtual disks for temporary stuff, eg. temp db database, scratch disks, temp folder, and at the same time, over same disks you can create resilient “mirror” or “parity” virtual drive which protects your data from at least one disk failure.
-Then all important stuff move to that virtual disk which is a tiny bit slower, but resilient.
+- On SAME physical disks you can have a fast “simple” (striping) virtual disks for temporary stuff, eg. temp db database, scratch disks, temp folder, and at the same time, over same disks you can create resilient “mirror” or “parity” virtual drive which protects your data from at least one disk failure.
+You can eg. place more important data to that virtual disk which is a tiny bit slower, but resilient to disk failure.

 - Cloud Servers – have disks which are mirrored anyway.
 So just create a “simple” (striped, RAID0) virtual disk across all of drives and enjoy phenomenal increase in speed without losing capacity.

-If you need speed, one can use a PCIe card like this one, that measures 10 000 MB/s (yes, 10 GB per second – watch test here!) write and read speeds!
+If you need speed, today’s normal, affordable M2 drives reach 3200 MB/s and 500 000 IOPS easily, just one individual drive, eg. WD BLACK SN750.
+One can use a PCIe card like this one, that measures 10 000 MB/s (yes, 10 GB per second – watch test here!) write and read speeds!
 Insane.
 And you can have 4 such cards if motherboard permits, for total of 16 M2 disks: